stevenlovegrove/Pangolin/README.md

 You have to be careful about what python version Pangolin has found and is attempting to link against.
 It will tell you during the `cmake ..` step and you can change it by explicitly telling it the python executable with `cmake -DPYTHON_EXECUTABLE=/path/to/python ..`or ``cmake -DPYTHON_EXECUTABLE=`which python3` `` to use the python accessed through the `python3` alias.

-==NOTE== The python wheel is only currently working on MacOS.
+**NOTE** The python wheel is only currently working on MacOS.
 On Linux, you'll need to load the .so manually `import sys; sys.path.append('path/of/pypangolin.so')`.
 On Windows, you're out of luck right now.
 Help appreciated!

 #### On the Web